And Oprah has come out and said, I'm not going to put Palin on here.

 Michelle Obama took her kids every Sunday to Jeremiah Wright's church, where her kids got to hear some of the most anti-American drivel hate speech ever.

-This pick, you're you're dead wrong about it.
+This pick, you're dead wrong about it.

 You're living in fear.